I, the Breather: History

 The band also toured on 2012 Rockstar Energy Drink Mayhem Festival tour featuring Slipknot, Slayer, Anthrax, Motörhead, As I Lay Dying, The Devil Wears Prada, Asking Alexandria, Whitechapel, Upon a Burning Body, Betraying the Martyrs and Dirtfedd.
 On May 4, 2012, a music video for the song, "False Profit" was released.
 On May 24, 2012, bassist Armand Jasari announced he would be leaving the band via his Facebook.
 Jasari was then replaced by Conor Hesse on bass guitar.
 Justin Huffman was next to leave the band, handing the lead guitar parts over to Chase Kozlowski, and left a spot open for second guitarist, Kyle Bowman.

 On August 2, 2013, the band parted ways with drummer Morgan Wright.
 Wright was one of the founding members of the band.
 The split seems to have been amicable.
 Aaron Ovecka has been named as his replacement for a drummer.
 On December 20, the band has released a new song through Sumerian Records, entitled "The Setting Sun" from their third studio album, entitled Life Reaper, which the album later dropped on July 15, 2014.
 On May 7, 2014, the band announced that they would be playing that year's Van's Warped Tour.
 On June 10, 2014, a music video for the second single, "Soul:Seek" was released.
 I, The Breather opened up for Unearth and Darkest Hour on their High or High Wattage Tour in the fall of 2014.
 Carnifex, Origin and Black Crown Initiate were all featured as support.

 On September 3, 2015, I, the Breather announced that they will break up following a farewell tour set for November.

-On October 10, 2020, the band announced their return, changed the name of the band to "Breather" and premiered a new single titled "Prey", and also announced the addition of guitarist Logan Young to the band.
+On October 10, 2020, the band announced their return and premiered a new single titled "Prëy".

 On January 4, 2021, the band announced the additions of Logan Young (of Reflections and Dal Av) and Nik Popovic (of Termina, also known as Nik Nocturnal of YouTube fame) into the band.
 On September 8, 2021, the band released a new single "Brainsic", with an accompanying music video; the first material released with Nik Nocturnal in the band.
+Throughout January and February 2022, the band went on a North American tour they called "10 Year Reunion Tour" for their first two albums.
+At the conclusion of the tour the band quietly ceased operations again.